Board of Supervisors

 The Board wants all members of the public to feel welcome to speak, especially regarding

 controversial items.
-Time for public input will be provided at every Board of Supervisors
+Time for public input will be provided at every Board of Supervisors meeting.

-exceeded the speaker's microphone will be muted.
-Applause or other outbursts are not
+speaker's microphone will be muted.
+Applause or other outbursts are not allowed in the Board

 During noticed public hearings only, individuals authorized by organizations to speak to